joseiedo/yourtale/README.md

 Have fun!

-This project was made with .NET following Onion Architecture, Unit Tests, Automapper, FluentValidation and Reactjs with axios.
+This project was made with .NET having Unit Tests, Automapper, FluentValidation following Onion Architecture and Reactjs with axios.